stefanodixon-ux/webMAN-MOD/_Projects_/wm_proxy/README.md

 If webMAN's web server is not running, the proxy tries to mount the file using Cobra commands.
 Only certain file types are supported.
 Other the message "webMAN not ready!" is displayed.

-Type file types that can be mounted directly by the proxy:
+The file types that CAN be mounted directly by the proxy before show a "webMAN not ready!"
-- Games if JB folder format (GAMES and GAMEZ)
+- GAMES and GAMEZ in JB folder format
 - PS3ISO (non-split)
 - PS2ISO (non-split)
 - PS2 Classics